tueimage/8dm50-machine-learning/README.md

 ## Lectures and assignments

-**IMPORTANT**: All materials tagged with (*tentative*)  are not updated from the previous edition of the course and might change for this edition.
-However, any changes made will not be substantial and you can still use the materials to get an early peek at the content.
+**IMPORTANT: All materials tagged with (*tentative*)  are not updated from the previous edition of the course and might change for this edition.
+However, any changes made will not be substantial and you can still use the materials to get an early peek at the content.**

 * (*tentative*) [Introduction slides](lectures/intro.pdf)